avigarg820/Wordpress_projects/README.md

 # Welcome!!
-Here are Wordpress websites I've worked on during my 1st job.
+Here are Wordpress Projects.
-This file contains all Wordpress websites including both informative and the e-ccomerce also. **Client websites are tagged with their respective industries(e.g., healthcare) for easy reference.**
+This file contains all Wordpress websites, including both informative and e-commerce websites. **Client websites are tagged with their respective industries(e.g., healthcare) for easy reference.**

 [Ontario Imaging Diagnostics](https://ontid.ca/) {Healthcare}
 [Genweigh](https://genweigh.in/)  {Manufacturing Industry}